14Rashmi/waracle-cake-manager/README.md

 ```
 ## Authentication
 + The Human representation view http://localhost:8080 has been authenticated using github credentials
-+ The GET and POST to "/cakes" can be accessed without any Authentication - to demonstrate that AUthentication can be implemented for selected URLs.
++ The GET and POST to "/cakes" can be accessed without any Authentication - to demonstrate that Authentication can be implemented for selected URLs.
 ```